urob/adv360-demo-config/readme.md

 ## LED status indicators

-In order to increase compatibility with standard ZMK, I dropped support of the LED status indicators.
-I will upload an alternative branch with LED support soon.
+LED status indicators are currently not officially supported by ZMK.
+To increase compatibility with standard ZMK, I therefore dropped support for the LED status indicators from the main branch of this repo.

+The [led branch](https://github.com/urob/adv360-demo-config/tree/led) of this repo includes experimental LED support by building against a version of ZMK that has been patched with experimental code developed by Kinesis.
+Note that this code is highly customized and is *not* compatible with most other ZMK keyboards.
+It is therefore unlikely that the ZMK community will be able to help troubleshooting.

 ## Cleaned up user config